 - Ensure that the underarm of the baby is dry.
 Rub cotton dipped in alcohol to clean the tip of the thermometer.

 - Place the tip in the baby’s armpit and gently hold the elbow close to the baby’s body.

-- Hold the thermometer in position until it shows a reading or beeps.
+- Hold the thermometer in position until it shows a reading, or it beeps.

 - Remove the thermometer and clean the tip with alcohol before storing it.

-An oral thermometer is recommended for children over the age of four as the child is old enough to hold the thermometer in place himself.
-If you are using a standard digital thermometer, then you should use different devices for rectal and oral temperature to avoid any infection.
+An oral thermometer is recommended for children over the age of four as they are old enough to hold the thermometer in place.
+If you are using a standard digital thermometer, then you should use different devices for rectal and oral temperatures to avoid any infection.
 Keep in mind that the child should not have consumed anything hot or cold at least 30 minutes prior to measuring the oral temperature.

 Here are a few steps you can consider while measuring your baby’s oral temperature: